 Because Laura’s expertise extends across interlocking areas in relation to child abuse across public inquiries, criminal prosecutions, tort and human rights litigation and (to a lesser extent) family law, her advice is often sought on the conduct of parallel proceedings.
 She has considerable experience in the sensitive handling of vulnerable clients and witnesses.

-Laura currently is instructed on behalf of Core Participant claimants in several investigations of the Independent Inquiry Into Child Sexual Abuse (2017 and ongoing) appearing as counsel in live-streamed hearings in October 2017, March 2018 and the autumn 2018, with more hearings yet to be scheduled.
+Laura was previously instructed on behalf of Core Participant claimants in several investigations of the Independent Inquiry Into Child Sexual Abuse (2017 and ongoing) appearing as counsel in live-streamed hearings in October 2017, March 2018.

 She is interested in inquests, particularly those under ECHR Article 2 rules, as well as public inquiries, especially those into institutional failings and failures of governance.